cvclcm/ePTM_v2/README.md

 In the context of the California Central Valley, this model is used to provide monthly survival estimates for endangered juvenile Sacramento River Winter-run Chinook salmon rearing and migrating through the Sacramento-San Joaquin Delta.
 These estimates are then used within a larger stage-structured population dynamics model, the Central Valley Life Cycle Model: [Link}(https://oceanview.pfeg.noaa.gov/wrlcm/intro).

+# Computing requirements
+The ePTM v2 is developed in Java and currently runs only on Windows PCs.
+It can be run in one-shot or batch mode.
+The following hardware and software dependencies are required to run the model:
+1. A powerful laptop or desktop to run multiple months or years of simulations, and a high performance computer or cluster or cloud computing to run multi-decadal simulations
+2. 32-bit Java runtime environment v.1.8.x to compile and run the model
+3. An IDE environment such as Eclipse to work with the model source code.
+In the installation guide below, instructions will be available on using Eclipse
+4. DSM2 v.8.1.2 which is the hydrodynamic enging of the model
+5. HDF5 suite of tools for visualizing and manipulating hydrodynamic model results
+6. A good text editor such as Notepad++
+7. Python 3.x to build scripts for running the model and processing outputs
+8. R 4.x or Matlab 2018b or above for analyzing model results
+9. HEC-DssVue to visualize hydrodynamic time series from DSM2

 # Background
 ePTM v2 adds behavior classes to DWR's Particle Tracking Model (PTM), which simulates neutrally buoyant, passive tracers.
 Both the PTM and the ePTM v2 require a hydrodynamic engine to simulate water velocities and Depths.
 This is achieved by the DSM2 model.
 A detailed peer review of the model can be found in the paper by Sridharan et al. (2018) [Link](https://escholarship.org/uc/item/0vm955tw)).
 The ePTM v2 also includes significant numerical improvements to the underlying random walk algorithms in the PTM, most of which are detailed in the paper by Sridharan et al. (2017) [Link](https://ascelibrary.org/doi/full/10.1061/(ASCE)HY.1943-7900.0001399?casa_token=yMf5O160xyoAAAAA:v891cN9CzxrTTSQBoi3FTBvZsfMKstbIU1Et8QPf5Dh6dHIJsE-wh8eotqCa2S-8X-MV4hgnXA).